razshare/catpaw/README.md

 # Building

-It is possible, but not required, to build your application into a single `.phar` file using
+It is recommended, but not required, to build your application into a single `.phar` file using

 ```bash
 composer build